Strategic Initiatives: Diversity, Equity and Inclusion

 Board of Curators announce significant diversity and inclusion initiatives (PRESS RELEASE) Nov.
 9, 2015

 Board of Curators announce diversity, equity and inclusion initiatives (VIDEO) Nov.
 9, 2015

 On Nov.
 9, 2015, the University of Missouri Board of Curators announced a series of strategic initiatives to be implemented to address areas of diversity, equity and inclusion across the four campuses of the University of Missouri System.
-Interim UM System President Michael Middleton has led efforts at the system level to reach the following initiatives:
+Prior to Mun Choi taking over as UM System president on March 1, Interim UM System President Michael Middleton led efforts at the system level to reach the following initiatives:

 Appoint a first-ever Chief Diversity, Inclusion and Equity Officer for the UM System.

 - On March 23, Middleton announced the hiring of Dr. Kevin McDonald as the UM System’s first-ever Chief Diversity, Equity and Inclusion Officer (CDO).
 The appointment was effective June 1.
 As UM System CDO, McDonald is working to identify and address organizational and systemic issues related to diversity, equity and inclusion within the larger context of the university enterprise.
 This includes implementing policies and best practices in operational areas including human resources, finance and academic affairs.
 He serves as an adviser to the UM System president and general officers to implement diversity efforts with leaders across the system, oversee collaborative projects with the four campuses and health care, and develop programs to affect lasting institutional changes.

 - Visit the Chief Diversity, Equity and Inclusion Officer webpage for additional information.

 Initiate a full review of all UM System policies as they relate to staff and student conduct;